Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Methodology

 \subsubsection{Sketch Implicit Representation}

 An implicit field is typically defined by a continuous function over 2D/3D space.
-In this work, we take {a sketch as an implicit function} ({hit} function) defined over the continuous coordinates $P$ in a {2D canonical space}, as given in Equation \ref{eq:sk_im_define}.
+In this work, we take {a sketch as an implicit function} ({hit} function{)} defined over the continuous coordinates $P$ in a {2D canonical space}, as given in Equation \ref{eq:sk_im_define}.

-Here, we {define} the valid points those projections hit a stroke in a sketch as {1} and the {invalid} {points those projections hit the empty} background as {0}.
+Here, we {define} the valid points (those projections that hit a stroke in a sketch) as {1}, and the {invalid} points (those projections that hit the empty background) as {0}.
 The underlying sketch is represented by the points with positive values, that is {$H(\cdot) = 1$}, {similar to} the zero-isosurface points in 3D implicit representations.
-We then employ a neural network $f_{\theta}$ to approximate the implicit function {$H(p)$} as $f_{\theta}(p)$.
-Following \cite{chen2019learning}, a {CNN} encoder is further added to extract the feature code $z$ from the input sketch.
+We then employ a neural network $f_{\theta}$ to approximate the implicit function {$H(p)$} as $f_{\theta}(p)$. {Inspired by \cite{chen2019learning}, where Chen and Zhang proposed an implicit decoder (IM-NET) to map a shape feature vector and a point coordinate to a value indicating the inside/outside status of {a} point relative to the shape, we adapt IM-NET to our sketch implicit function to indicate the status (hits a stroke or not) of a sampled 2D point (from the 2D canonical space) concatenated with a feature code $z$ of an input sketch (see Figure \ref{fig:fig_sketch_implicit_representation}).
+As for the sketch encoder, we design a} CNN encoder {(see {the} supplemental materials)} to extract the feature code $z$ from the input sketch.
 Conditioned on the feature code, the implicit function can be further formulated as $f_{\theta}(z,p)$.

 Here, we adopt Multi-layer Perceptrons (MLPs) with rectified linear unit (ReLU) as the implicit function $f_{\theta}$.
 To represent part sketches in a uniform 2D space, we center-crop and resize all the part sketches to a $128 \times 128$ scale.
 We {illustrate} the model for learning {our} sketch implicit representation in Figure \ref{fig:fig_sketch_implicit_representation}.
 The part sample is first encoded to {a 512D} feature code and then a sampled {2D} coordinate is concatenated with the {feature} code as the input to {the} implicit model.
 After the model converges, {an} input (part) sketch can be represented as the implicit representation $z$ and interpreted back to {the} 2D image space by sampling points to $f_{\theta}$.